vvinothkanth/TrafficViolationTracker/README.md

 **Patterns Clas :**

-    It have some basic regular expression patterns and license category list. patterns are charecter, charecter with space, charecter with digit , charecter digit and space, driver license id, vehicle license id, date, vehicle category and driving license category.
+It have some basic regular expression patterns and license category list.patterns are charecter, charecter with space, charecter with digit , charecter digit and space, driver license id, vehicle license id, date, vehicle category and driving license category.

 **Data Validataion Class :**